 What is it?
-MoGEA (Missouri General Education Assessment) is an online exam required by the Missouri Department of Elementary and Secondary Education that evaluates the knowledge and reasoning skills of teacher candidates in five subject areas: English Language Arts, Writing, Mathematics, Science, and Social Sciences.
+MoGEA (Missouri General Education Assessment) is an online exam required by the Missouri Department of Elementary and Secondary Education (DESE) that evaluates the knowledge and reasoning skills of teacher candidates in four subject areas: Reading Comprehension and Intepretation, Writing, Mathematics, and Science/Social Studies.
 Minimum passing scores for this exam are currently being established by the State Board of Education.
-Until the State Board of Education sets the scores, College of the Ozarks has set the following minimum score requirements: English Language Arts - 214; Writing - 220; Mathematics - 183; Science - 202; Social Sciences - 195.
+Our institution cut scores will be set mid-December 2015 and will be retroactive to assessments taken after August 31, 2015.
+September 1, 2016 final cut scores will be determined by DESE.

 Passing scores on the MoGEA, combined with a 2.75 minimum cumulative GPA is required prior to admission to the College's Teacher Education Program.